 Validation Results

 Based on our analysis of existing traceability models in chapter 5, we use the validation criteria to validate existing traceability solutions.
 The result of our validation is depicted in Table 16.
 The table contains 13 validation cases and ten validation criteria that validate nine traceability

 solutions.
 As indicated by the table, the validation criterion ValCr1 is not satisfied by any traceability model since they are domain specific and designed to accommodate specific traceability needs.
 In addition, these models impose constrains on the traceable artifacts.
-For instance, the traceability solution by Falleri and colleagues [79][4] requires that traceable artifacts should conform to the same metamodel.
+For instance, the traceability solution by Falleri and colleagues [79] requires that traceable artifacts should conform to the same metamodel.
 We provided a comprehensive discussion about such drawbacks in sections 5.1 and 5.2.
-The validation ValCr8 is satisfied only by one solution [49][30] since none of the other traceability solutions can capture traceability information for model transformation as required by TrTstCase 10.
+The validation ValCr8 is satisfied only by one solution [49] since none of the other traceability solutions can capture traceability information for model transformation as required by TrTstCase 10.
 The table also indicates that the validation case TrTstCase 8 did not pass since none of the existing solutions consider adding constraints to an artifact or trace link.
 Also, TrTstCase 11 which relates to assigning a version to a trace element and

-TrTstCase 12 which relates to characterizing a trace element.
+TrTstCase 12 relates to characterizing a trace element.
 These two test cases were not passed by any model.
 Hence, the validation criteria ValCr1, ValCr5, ValCr6, and ValCr10 are never satisfied by any existing traceability solutions.
-Moreover, there are only two traceability models that pass a maximum of ten our of 16 cases.
+Moreover, there are only two traceability models that pass a maximum of ten of our 16 cases.
 The rest of the traceability solutions passed at most 50% of the validation cases.

 In conclusion, these results of the validation cases imply two things: first, since the existing solutions fail some validation cases, our traceability model shall provide adequate solutions for these drawbacks; Second, although some of these models claim to trace heterogeneous artifacts, they fail short on important features such as model extensibility, or tracing artifacts at different levels of granularity.